fearthecowboy/autorest.vscode/README.md

 ## What to expect?

+### Linting

 This extension currently uses AutoRest to surface validation errors in OpenAPI specs.
 It provides json schema validation and linting for [Azure Resource Management specs](https://github.com/Azure/azure-rest-api-specs).

 After installing the extension, opening an OpenAPI spec, will kick off AutoRest validation and report any errors/warning in the "Problems" window of Visual Studio Code, squiggles will also show up for errors/warnings and hovering over the item will provide more information.

 <img align="center" src="./images/VScode-extension.PNG">

+### Editing OpenAPI specs - Templates
+To assist in creating and editing OpenAPI specs, the extension provides a set of templates/snippets.
+For example, typing 'swagger' generates a starter skeleton for the spec including swagger, info,host, schemes, consumes/produces, paths, definitions and paramaters properties.

+Other snippets include: 'operation', 'responses', 'body', 'statusCode', 'enumProperty'. 'x-ms-enum', 'x-ms-pageable', 'x-ms-pageableModel', 'x-ms-long-running-operation', 'modeldefinition',  'parameterdefinition', 'property', 'defaultResponse'.
+Snippets can be looked at [here](https://github.com/Azure/openapi-lint-extension/blob/master/snippets/swagger.json).

 ### Advanced usage

 To customize validation please use AutoRest [configuration file](https://github.com/Azure/autorest/tree/97b68250afd96111f79047e24e22eeb82a30426f/src/autorest-core/test/variations/suppressions):
 - Input files: If you're working with a "composite" spec, please list the files under "input-file" setting.
 See [configuration file](https://github.com/Azure/autorest/tree/97b68250afd96111f79047e24e22eeb82a30426f/src/autorest-core/test/variations/suppressions) example.
-- Validation to use: If you're validating Azure Resource Management Specs be sure to include "azure-arm: true".
+- Validation to use: If you're validating Azure Resource Management Specs be sure to include "azure-validator: true".
 - Suppressions: If you'd like to suppress a reported error, please follow [Suppression configuration](https://github.com/Azure/autorest/tree/97b68250afd96111f79047e24e22eeb82a30426f/src/autorest-core/test/variations/suppressions#suppressions).

 We're actively working to improve this extension, adding more validation and features to make OpenAPI editing experience easier.